 Cobalt-nickel mineralization can be found in the Athabasca Basin in the same rock types and structural traps as are found in uranium deposits.
 Cobalt and nickel are deposited using the same hydrothermal mineralizing processes that form uranium deposits.
-Cobalt and nickel mineralization can be found both within uranium deposits or as separate bodies that do not contain uranium.
+Cobalt and nickel mineralization can be found within uranium deposits or as separate bodies that do not contain uranium.

-The Company has an ownership interest in three principal uranium properties, all of which are at an advanced exploration stage, and one cobalt-nickel project:
+The Company has an ownership interest in three principal uranium properties, all of which are at an advanced exploration stage, and one advanced exploration stage cobalt-nickel project:

-- The Christie Lake Project ("Christie Lake") in the eastern Athabasca Basin, a joint venture with JCU (Canada) Exploration Company Limited ("JCU"), where UEX owns a 60% interest in the project.
+- The Shea Creek Project ("Shea Creek"), located in the Western Athabasca Basin, is 49.1% owned by UEX and 50.9% owned by Orano Canada Inc. ("Orano"), formerly known as AREVA Resources Canada.
+Shea Creek contains four uranium deposits with both indicated and inferred mineral resources (Table 1). - The Christie Lake Project ("Christie Lake") in the eastern Athabasca Basin, a joint venture with JCU, where UEX owns a combined 82.775% interest (UEX direct 65.5492%; JCU indirect 34.4508%).
 UEX is currently the operator for Christie Lake.
 In October 2015, UEX signed a letter of intent ("JCU LOI") with JCU and executed a definitive option agreement on January 16, 2016 ("Christie Lake Option Agreement").
 On November 13, 2018, UEX terminated the Christie Lake Option Agreement and the previously executed Christie Lake Joint Venture Agreement came into effect.
-On December 19, 2018, UEX announced the results of the maiden resource estimate at the Christie Lake Project. - Horseshoe and Raven Project, formerly a part of the 100% owned Hidden Bay Project ("Hidden Bay"), in the eastern Athabasca Basin, that hosts the Horseshoe and Raven Uranium Deposits which contains indicated and inferred mineral resources;
+On December 19, 2018, UEX announced the results of the maiden resource estimate at Christie Lake (Table 1).

-- The Shea Creek Project, located in the Western Athabasca Basin, is 49.1% owned by UEX and 50.9% owned by Orano Canada Inc. ("Orano"), formerly known as AREVA Resources Canada.
-The Shea Creek Project contains four uranium deposits with both indicated and inferred mineral resources. - The 100%-owned West Bear Project ("West Bear", formerly part of the Hidden Bay Project), located in the eastern Athabasca Basin, that hosts the West Bear Cobalt-Nickel Deposit and the West Bear Uranium Deposit.
-In July, 2018 UEX announced the maiden resource estimate at the West Bear Cobalt-Nickel deposit.
+- The Horseshoe-Raven Project, formerly a part of the 100% owned Hidden Bay Project ("Hidden Bay"), in the eastern Athabasca Basin, hosts the Horseshoe and Raven Uranium Deposits which contains indicated and inferred mineral resources (Table 1). - The 100%-owned West Bear Project ("West Bear"), formerly part of the Hidden Bay Project, located in the eastern Athabasca Basin, hosts the West Bear Cobalt-Nickel Deposit and the West Bear Uranium Deposit (Table 1).
+In July 2018 UEX announced the maiden resource estimate at the West Bear Cobalt-Nickel Deposit (Table 2).

-The Company also has an ownership interest in fifteen other mineral properties, which consist of the Hidden Bay Project ("Hidden Bay"), the Erica Project ("Erica"), the Mirror River Project ("Mirror"), the Laurie Project ("Laurie"), the Uchrich Project ("Uchrich"), the Nikita Project ("Nikita"), the Alexandra Project ("Alexandra"), the Brander Project "(Brander"), the Black Lake Project ("Black Lake"), the Beatty River Project ("Beatty River"), the Riou Lake Project ("Riou Lake"), the Parry Lake Project ("Parry Lake"), the Laurie North Project ("Laurie North"), the Christie West Project ("Christie West") and the Key West Project ("Key West").
+The Company also has a direct ownership interest in a number of other mineral properties, which consist of Hidden Bay, the Erica Project ("Erica"), the Mirror River Project ("Mirror"), the Laurie Project ("Laurie"), the Uchrich Project ("Uchrich"), the Nikita Project ("Nikita"), the Alexandra Project ("Alexandra"), the Brander Project "(Brander"), the Black Lake Project ("Black Lake"), the Beatty River Project ("Beatty River"), the Riou Lake Project ("Riou Lake"), the Christie West Project ("Christie West") and the Key West Project ("Key West").
 None of these mineral properties are considered material to the Company.

-The Horseshoe-Raven Project contains two uranium deposits in which UEX has a 100% ownership interest, the West Bear Project contains one uranium deposit which UEX has a 100% ownership interest, Shea Creek contains four uranium deposits in which UEX has an approximate 49.1% interest, and the Christie Lake Project contains three uranium deposits in which UEX has a 60% ownership interest.
-The West Bear Project contains one cobalt-nickel deposit in which UEX has a 100% ownership interest.
+The Horseshoe-Raven Project contains two uranium deposits in which UEX has a 100% ownership interest, West Bear contains one uranium deposit which UEX has a 100% ownership interest, Shea Creek contains four uranium deposits in which UEX has an approximate 49.1% interest, and Christie Lake contains three uranium deposits in which UEX has a 65.5492% ownership interest.
+West Bear contains one cobalt-nickel deposit in which UEX has a 100% ownership interest.
 Tables 1 and 2 below summarizes UEX's ownership share of these mineral resources: